phonedude/cs800-s26/assignments/Das/3/README.md

 ## **Paper 2: Hidden No More – Attacking and Defending Private Third-Party LLM Inference**

 **Reference:**
-Pal, A., Thomas, R. K., Zahran, L., Choi, E., Potti, A., & Goldblum, M. (2025). *Hidden No More: Attacking and Defending Private Third-Party LLM Inference.* In ICLR 2025 Workshop on Building Trust in Language Models and Applications.
+Pal, A., Thomas, R. K., Zahran, L., Choi, E., Potti, A., & Goldblum, M. (2025).
+Hidden no more: attacking and defending private third-party LLM inference.
+In ICLR 2025 workshop on building trust in language models and applications.

 **DOI:**
 https://openreview.net/forum?id=QfD9P9IIoz